Debjit7980/User_Management/README.md

 # User Management App

-This repository contains the source code for a User Management application built with React, Node.js, Express.js, and MongoDB.
+This repository contains the source code for a User Management application built with ReactJs, Node.js, Express.js, and MongoDB.
 The application includes features like adding a new user, updating a user, and deleting a user.

 ## Project Structure